jasonycin/WM-Scraper/README.md

 ```

 ### Logging
-This library uses the [Winston](https://www.npmjs.com/package/winston) for logging.
+This library uses [Winston](https://www.npmjs.com/package/winston) for logging.
 It is on by default but can be turned off.
 ```TypeScript
 scraper.logging = false; // Turn off logging
 scraper.logging = true; // Turn on logging